Glossary

 Default on a Loan

 The failure of a borrower to repay a loan according to the terms agreed to when the promissory note was signed.
-Usually default is established once loan payments are more than 180 days past due.
-Defaults are recorded on the permanent credit record and can result in serious legal consequences for the borrower.
+Usually, default is established once loan payments are more than 270 days past due.
+Defaults are recorded on the permanent credit record and can result in legal consequences as well the loss of eligibility for additional federal student aid.

 Deferment of a Federal Loan

-A limited and specified period of time during which a borrower of a federal educational loan is not required to make regular monthly payments.
+A limited and specified period during which a borrower of a federal educational loan is not required to make regular monthly payments.
 To qualify for deferment, the borrower must meet one or more of a number of requirements established by law.
-Interest payments may or may not be postponed depending on the type of loan.
-Deferment is not automatic, and the appropriate loan agency must be contacted for more information.
+Interest will not accrue for subsidized loans during the period of deferment; however, interest will accrue for unsubsidized loans.
+Deferment is not automatic, and the appropriate loan servicer must be contacted for more information.

 Delinquent on a Loan